Review:

 score is between 0 and 5

-The Federal Highway Administration (FHWA) is a division of the United States Department of Transportation that focuses on ensuring the safety and efficiency of the nation's highways and roadways.
+The Federal Highway Administration (FHWA) is a division of the U.S. Department of Transportation responsible for overseeing and regulating the nation's highways and transportation infrastructure.

 Key Features